curtisabell/HEFT/README.md

 I will provide a brief overview of my typical workflow, with more detail provided for each step afterwards.

 ## Folder Structure
-The folder `src` contains all of todo
+The folder `src` contains all of TODO

 # Work Flow
 1. Run `newProject.py` to easily set up all the config files, and skip to step 4.